 Most financial aid can be applied to study abroad, and many students find that the cost of going abroad is actually comparable to the cost of studying on campus.
 In addition, the Learning Abroad Center annually awards scholarships which are applied to study abroad costs.

-Students registered with Disability Resource Center who are eligible for on-campus accommodation are also eligible for overseas accommodation when it can be arranged.
+Students registered with the Disability Resource Center (DRC) who are eligible for on-campus accommodation are also eligible for overseas accommodation when it can be arranged.
 Any site has the potential to be accessible.
-Students are encouraged to speak with their disability specialist and together fill out the Accommodation Request Form to identify the reasonable accommodations they may need overseas.
+Students are encouraged to email their DRC Access Consultant and together fill out the Accommodation Request Form to identify the reasonable accommodations they may need overseas.
+Students who are not yet registered with the DRC can email [email protected] to register, and fill out the Accommodation Request Form with a DRC Access Consultant.

 Carefully consider the following: